dustinmaas/simple-aiml-workflow/README.md

 1. Build and start the model server on port 5001
 2. Build and start the inference server on port 5002
 3. Build and start the Jupyter notebook server on port 8888
-4. Run the experiment runner in test mode

 ### Running Components Individually